TheGeorgeAlexander/forge-templates/README.md

 # Forge Templates
-Forge Templates is library for rendering dynamic HTML templates with embedded server-side JavaScript.
+Forge Templates is package for rendering dynamic HTML templates with embedded server-side JavaScript.
 The templates fully support JavaScript by being embedded into a script at build time.
 You build the templates into a script with the `forge-templates` CLI or using `ForgeTemplates.build(....)` in your own build script.